-If you like the taste of oats but haven't tried them in a smoothie yet, I suggest you give this smoothie or this Banana Oat Smoothie a try next time you make a smoothie.
+If you like the taste of oats but haven't tried them in a smoothie yet, I suggest you give this smoothie or this Banana Oat Smoothie a try next time you make a one.
 I bet you'll be pleasantly surprised by the taste.

 The last thing I expected is that a smoothie could taste like blueberry pie.
 But that’s exactly what I thought when I took my first sips of this Blueberry Oatmeal Smoothie.

 Oats don't only make this smoothie delicious but it also makes it healthier.
 Did you know that oats are a gluten-free whole grain cereal and are high in fiber, vitamins and antioxidants?

 Including oats in your diet is a good way to increase your fibre intake and help control your appetite.
 Oats can also help lower your blood sugar levels and reduce the risk of heart disease.

-This smoothie is also packed with blueberries which are full of antioxidants, vitamins and minerals.
+This oatmeal smoothie is also packed with blueberries which are full of antioxidants, vitamins and minerals.
 I also added unsweetened coconut flakes, milk (you can use the milk product of your choice), yogurt and a touch of cinnamon and nutmeg.

 How to Add Oats to Smoothies